 Wondering what to do after a breakup.
 Try meditation.

 Meditation is healing for the mind and body.
-Your mind becomes a battlefield during such tough times and with this activity, you can calm your mind down, relax your body and remove negative distractions from your mind.
-Studies done by researchers show provide great benefits to physical and mental health.
+Your mind becomes a battlefield during such tough times and with this activity, you can calm your mind down, relax your body, and remove negative distractions from your mind.
+Studies done by researchers show provides great benefits to physical and mental health.

-Daily scribbling of your thoughts and ideas will offer you to see your thoughts more clearly and how you may be wrong about yourself.
+Daily scribbling of your thoughts and ideas will allow you to see your thoughts more clearly and how you may be wrong about yourself.